Submissions

 Practitioner Articles

 Practitioner Articles describe the practical work, experiences, and insights of practitioners of academic integrity.
 All practitioner articles must be within the focus and scope of the Canadian Journal on Academic Integrity.
-Practitioner articles should be no more than 4,500 words (including tables and figures, and excluding references.
-If authors are unalbe to adhere to word count limits, authors are encouarged to contact the journal editors prior to submission.
+Practitioner articles should be no more than 4,500 words (including tables and figures, but excluding references).
+If authors are unable to adhere to word count limits, authors are encouraged to contact the journal editors prior to submission.

-Articles submitted to the Practioner's section of the journal will be edited, but will not undergo peer review.
+Articles submitted to the Practitioner's section of the journal will be edited, but will not undergo peer review.

 Peer-reviewed Articles